- ach (interj.)

 - aspirated form of ah; in English often used to represent German or Celtic speech.

 - in Homeric language, "a Greek," generally; later restricted to natives or inhabitants of Achaea, a region in the Peloponnesus.
 The Achaean League after c.
 280 B.C.E. was a model for later federal republics.
 In Latin, Achaicus meant "a Greek."

-- armor-bearer and faithful friend of Aeneas in the "Aeneid," hence sometimes used figuratively for "faithful friend."
+- armor-bearer and faithful friend of Aeneas in the "Aeneid;" The phrase fidus Achates was proverbial for "faithful friend, loyal and devoted companion."
 The name is from Greek akhates "agate" (see agate).

 - ache (v.)

 - Old English acan "suffer continued pain," from Proto-Germanic *akanan, perhaps from a PIE root *ag-es- "fault, guilt," represented also in Sanskrit and Greek, which is perhaps imitative of groaning.